-- If the non-compliance issue presents a potential immediate animal health or welfare risk, the Chief Campus Veterinarian (CCV) or a Senior Program Veterinarian (SPV) employed by the Research Animal Resources Center (RARC) or Wisconsin National Primate Research Center (WNPRC) must be immediately contacted in order assess the situation and take any action determined to be appropriate to alleviate risk to the animals.
+- If the non-compliance issue presents a potential immediate animal health or welfare risk, the Chief Campus Veterinarian (CCV) or a Senior Program Veterinarian (SPV) employed by Research Animal Resources and Compliance (RARC) or Wisconsin National Primate Research Center (WNPRC) must be immediately contacted in order to assess the situation and take any action determined to be appropriate to alleviate risk to the animals.
 The AV may suspend activities using animals by an individual who presents, in the judgment of the AV, an immediate threat to animal health or welfare.
-See the companion SOP for Attending Veterinarian (link below).
+See the companion SOP for Attending Veterinarian. (link below).

 - The School/College ACUC Chair will advise the individual(s) involved that an instance of non-compliance has been alleged, and will also ensure that the IO, the Chief Campus Veterinarian, and the Senior Program Veterinarian are aware that individual(s) involved has been notified of the alleged instance of non-compliance.
 See the companion SOP for ACUCs (link below).